More COVID-19 vaccines coming to Taiwan as cases spike

 Moderna did not immediately respond to requests for comment.

-Health Minister Chen Shih-chung told reporters on Monday that there was “no new progress” to report on the arrival of more vaccines but lots more would gradually be coming.
+Taiwan Health Minister Chen Shih-chung told reporters there was “no new progress” to report on the arrival of more vaccines but that lots more would gradually be coming.
 He gave no details.

 CHIP MAKER